Utility Billing Trends

 Consider how to harness these recent digital customer experience trends.

-- Improve digital self-service and boosting app engagement: Create seamless digital billing by increasing accessibility, improving AI-based communications and optimizing websites and apps for different devices.
+• Improve digital self-service and boost app engagement: Create seamless digital billing by increasing accessibility, improving AI-based communications, and optimizing websites and apps for different devices.

-- Digital account management: Many people prefer to manage their utility accounts online, from checking their monthly usage to setting up automatic bill pay.
-Utilities can elevate the customer experience and build lasting trust by offering intuitive online and in‑app tools.
+• Digital account management: Many people prefer to manage their utility accounts online, from checking monthly usage to setting up automatic bill pay.
+Utilities can elevate the customer experience and build lasting trust by offering intuitive online and in-app tools.

 Data Integration and Automation

-Data integration and automation are essential components of the utilities industry, spurred by increasing climate risks, evolving regulatory requirements, changing consumer expectations and a need for improved operational efficiency.
+Data integration and automation are essential components of the utilities industry, driven by increasing climate risks, evolving regulatory requirements, changing consumer expectations, and the need for improved operational efficiency.

 Notable developments include the following.

-- Drones: Integrated data collection and management lets you identify issues sooner.
+• Drones: Integrated data collection and management lets you identify issues sooner.
 Drones can inspect power lines at speeds of up to 40 mph, making them more efficient than traditional inspection methods.
-Drone inspections reduce equipment failures and downtime, minimize outages and lower inspection costs.
-Streamlined operations often increase customer satisfaction and lead to timelier payments.
+Drone inspections reduce equipment failures and downtime, minimize outages, and lower inspection costs.

-- Customer support and communications: AI can absorb a wealth of information from documents in seconds, streamlining client communications that would otherwise take hours to complete manually.
-Automation can speed up formerly time-consuming tasks like invoice processing and responding to customer queries.
+• Customer support and communications: AI can absorb information from documents in seconds, streamlining client communications that would otherwise take hours to complete manually.
+Automation can also speed up tasks like invoice processing and responding to customer queries.

 Regulatory Compliance and Transparency